 '''

 Logger log = Logger.getLogger(MyClass.class.getName());

 log.setLevel(Level.ALL);

-ConsoleHandler handler = new ConsoleHandler();
+ConsoleHandler handler = new ConsoleHandler(); handler.setFormatter(new SimpleFormatter());

-handler.setFormatter(new SimpleFormatter());

 log.addHandler(handler);

 handler.setLevel(Level.ALL);

+log.fine("This is fine.");

 '''

 6. DISPOSABILITY

 If you have processes that takes a while to start up or shut down, they should be separated into a backing service and optimized to accelerate performance.
 A cloud process is disposable - it can be destroyed and created at any time.
 Designing for this helps to ensure good uptime and allows you to get the benefit of features like auto scaling.